RoussKS/financial-year/README.md

 Do you want to make a change?
 Pull requests are welcome with fully tested code.

 ### Roadmap
+- Introduce Laravel Package

-Introduce new extending library for [CarbonAdapter](https://github.com/briannesbitt/carbon) to work directly with Carbon datetime instances.
+- Introduce new extending library for [CarbonAdapter](https://github.com/briannesbitt/carbon) to work directly with Carbon datetime instances.

-Introduce new extending library for [ChronosAdapter](https://github.com/cakephp/chronos) to work directly with Chronos datetime instances.
+- Introduce new extending library for [ChronosAdapter](https://github.com/cakephp/chronos) to work directly with Chronos datetime instances.

 ### Versioning
 The current library will be using [Semantic Versioning](https://semver.org/)